Overview

 - Funds Transfer: Internal credit and deposit transactions are executed to move funds from the sending site to the receiving sites.

-You can implement Split Payments using either the Direct API or the Hosted Checkout solution.
+You can implement Split Payments using either the [Direct API](/api/reference/order) or

-Use this method if you are integrating directly via the POST /order endpoint.
+Use this method if you are integrating directly via the `POST /order` endpoint.

-Because this integration method requires you to collect and transmit raw card details (PAN, CVV) directly in the API request, your organization must be fully PCI DSS compliant.
+Because this integration method requires you to collect and transmit raw card details (PAN, CVV) directly in the API request,

 If you are not PCI DSS compliant, you strictly cannot use this method for card payments.
-Please utilize the Hosted Checkout solution instead, which offloads compliance requirements by handling card data on our secure payment pages.

-In addition to the standard Create Order parameters (such as amount, currency, customerId, orderType), you must include the transactionOptions object containing the splitPayment definition.
+In addition to the standard [Create Order](/api/reference/order) parameters

-Example Request In this example, a customer purchases items totaling 100.00 EUR.
+In this example, a customer purchases items totaling **100.00 EUR**.

 - 50.00 EUR goes to Vendor A (Site 9825).